anthony-keogh/Azure-datascience-project-1/README.md

 # Dashboards and Data Visualisations used for last online marketing campaign

-# Overall actionable insights to make for next online paid marketing campaign to achieve better results
+# Overall actionable insights to achieve better results for next online paid marketing campaign